 t5/core/dom module.
 This module currently has two different implementations - one is a wrapper around Prototype, and the other is a wrapper around jQuery.

 The resulting abstraction layer is a bit of a hybrid; it mostly looks like jQuery, but events look a bit more like Prototype.
 It also doesn't have jQuery's concept of operating on a matched set of elements.

 The abstraction is both transitional and permanent.
 It is transitional in that it is about allowing existing sites with a heavy investment in Prototype to continue to operate with Prototype in the mix.
 It is permanent in that it is desirable for third party library developers to keep an abstraction layer between Tapestry's client-side code and any underlying framework, so that particular applications can provide their own abstraction layer and operate without breaking built-in components.

 Most applications should transition to jQuery and feel free to use jQuery directly.
 It is still best to inject module jquery into your own modules (usually as parameter

-If you are writing a third-party application and want to maximize re-use, then use the abstraction.
+If you are writing a third-party application and want to maximize re-use, then use the abstraction layer.

-It is often easier to use the abstraction to respond correctly to custom Tapestry events.
+It is often easier to use the abstraction layer to respond correctly to custom Tapestry events.